-All institutions will follow the same fieldwork period for the GOS-L (noting that a soft launch with the NUHEI population will occur two days earlier); as such the reminder schedule will be uniform across all institutions.
-Prior to each communication the Social Research Centre will remove graduates who have completed the survey or opted-out of further follow up from email communications.
+The reminder schedule will be uniform across all institutions.
+Prior to each communication the Social Research Centre will remove graduates who have completed the survey or opted out of further follow up from email communications.

 The reminder schedule is based on sound operational experience and has been used across various QILT surveys with success.
 Given that centralisation of data collection for the GOS-L is designed to provide more robust, consistent and comparable data, the methodology cannot be altered without impacting on comparability.
 Requests to modify the email schedule cannot be accommodated unless there are especially unique circumstances and will involve an approval process with the department.
-The email schedule is outlined in Table 4.
-The prize draw close dates are repeated for context.
-In compliance with the Australian Privacy Principles and the SPAM Act, all communications have the functionality for recipients to unsubscribe.
+The GOS-L sample includes up to four email address.
+The first two email addresses are used to send the invitation, if both addresses fail and a third email address is available, then this is used.
+In cases where the first three emails fail, the fourth email address is used.
+The email schedule and prize draw dates are outlined in Table 4.
+In compliance with the Australian Privacy Principles and the SPAM Act, all emails and SMS have the functionality for recipients to unsubscribe.

-Table 4 2022 GOS-L Response Maximisation Activities
+Table 4 2023 GOS-L Response Maximisation Activities